yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

 .. image:: _images/idv.jpg
    :width: 1000

-By default it renders a Maximum Intensity Projection of the density field.
+By default it renders a Maximum Intensity Projection of the density field (see :ref:`projection-types` for more information).
 The rendering can be dynamically modified using the following keybindings:

 1
    Switch to MIP fragment shader